theme-ontology/lto-classification-benchmark/README.md

 # A Classification Benchmark based on the Literary Theme Ontology

-This repository contains the benchmark data described in the manuscript “A Classification Benchmark based on the Literary Theme Ontology.”
+This repository contains the benchmark data described in the manuscript “A Classification Benchmark based on the Literary Theme Ontology.” (and also code for reproducing the experiments?)

 ## Questions and Feedback